Jkenhjt/FastAPI-URL-shorter/README.md

 A simple and efficient **URL shortener API** built using **FastAPI**.
 This project allows users to create, retrieve, and redirect shortened URLs with account-based access.
 It includes user authentication via **JWT**, password hashing with **bcrypt**, and uses a **PostgreSQL** database.
 The API is containerized using **Docker** and includes Nginx for production-ready deployments.

+Additionally, the application is integrated with **Prometheus** for monitoring and **Grafana** for visualization, enabling real-time monitoring of key metrics.

 ---

 ## 🛠️ Tech Stack